Meethe Jave/ Vermicelli Kheer, dessert or pudding made with jave or wheat/semolina vermicelli noodles in thickened milk with nuts.

 Keep milk to boil in a thick bottomed pan on medium flame.
 When milk comes to boil lower the flame.

 Cook till the pudding has thick and creamy consistency.
-Add sugar or any other natural sweetener(if you avoid sugar), you can jaggery also.
+Add sugar or any other natural sweetener(if you avoid sugar), you can jaggery or dates also.

 Add finely chopped or crushed nuts.